Compass Access for Charter School Users

 - Ensure the student information has been entered into Infinite Campus (IC) correctly.
 Please visit the IT Training and Support page for detailed information on entering your students in IC.

-- Submit a Transportation Access Request (TAR): this is what tells a Routing Analyst a student qualifies for Yellow Bus transit.
+- Submit a Transportation Access Request (TAR): this is what tells a Scheduling Analyst a student qualifies for Yellow Bus transit.

-- Once you submit your TAR, your Routing Analyst will use the student information in COMPASS and review existing routes to put the student on the most efficient route.
+- Once you submit your TAR, your Scheduling Analyst will use the student information in COMPASS and review existing routes to put the student on the most efficient route.

 - For students who are eligible for TransPasses, a TAR is not required.
 If a student is eligible for a TransPass, COMPASS will automatically assign the TransPass once the student has been entered into the SIS.
 For details on the TransPass distribution process, please visit our TransPass Guidelines page.